PhanCongVuDuc/EasyRibbon/README.md

 A powerful and elegant attribute-based framework for creating Revit Ribbon UI with minimal code.
 Build beautiful Revit add-in interfaces using simple C# attributes instead of verbose Revit API calls.

+This project was inspired by the concept/idea from my company where I work.
+However, all the code in this repository is written entirely by me from scratch, with my own implementation, improvements, and new features to create this open-source framework.

 ![EasyRibbon Demo](Assets/ribbon-demo.png)

 Example AlphaBIM Tool